b-insh/WikiCrawler/README.md

 Additionally, to prevent re-asking for information on a page we have already seen, I opted to keep a dictionary of all pages that have been come across.
 Their urls are the keys and their link distance from Philosophy is the value.

 While clicking on the first link of every page, I first check to see if it is a link I have come across before.
 If it is a valid link, I add its number of links to Philosophy to my current tally.
-I then make a call to empty my current path, since I know have the information I need to calculate how far every link in the current path is from Philosophy (or if it will ever even get there).
+I then make a call to empty my current path, since I know I have the information to calculate how far every link in the current path is from Philosophy (or if it will ever even get there).

-Additionally, if assume that we merely need to check 500 different links, rather than the 500 specific ones that we originally query for, we can get there a lot faster since we have been keeping track the total links we have seen in the memo dictionary.
-Once there are 500 unique keys in `seen_urls` we already the information we need to get our answers without actually having to go down 500 separate paths.
+Additionally, if we assume that we merely need to check 500 different links, rather than the 500 specific ones that we originally query for, we can get there a lot faster since we have been keeping track the total links we have seen in the memo dictionary.
+Once there are 500 unique keys in `seen_urls` we already have the information we need to get our answers without actually having to go down 500 separate paths.

 ### Thoughts